-X.4.
 Manufacturers' recommendation for surface preparation, primer, and coatings shall be strictly adhered to.

-- X.5.
-Interior coating system shall be warranted for ten years of substantial completion and exterior coating system shall be warranted for five years of substantial completion.
-The tank manufacturer shall provide a warranty letter naming JEA as beneficiary and documenting that coatings were applied in accordance to the coating manufacturer's recommendations and the beginning and end dates for the warranty period. - X.6.
-The shotcrete on the interior of the tank shall be brought to an even plane meeting all requirements of the coating manufacturer.
+- X.4. - Interior coating system shall be warranted for ten years of substantial completion and exterior coating system shall be warranted for five years of substantial completion.
+The tank manufacturer shall provide a warranty letter naming JEA as beneficiary and documenting that coatings were applied in accordance with the coating manufacturer's recommendations and the beginning and end dates for the warranty period. - The shotcrete on the interior of the tank shall be brought to an even plane meeting all requirements of the coating manufacturer.